futo-org/polycentric/CACHING.md

 There are four scenarios we handle in cache invalidation:

 1. Invalidating a property of a user, for example, a user's username.
-For this case, we store a tag pkey:{contenttype}:{pkey} for the user's pkey.
+For this case, we store a tag pkey-{content_type}-{pkey} for the user's pkey.
 2. Invalidating an event in the case of deletion.
-For this case, we store a tag pointer:{pointer} for the event.
+For this case, we store a tag pointer-{pointer} for the event.
 3. Invalidating a reference.
 This is very important for making sure comments are up to date.
 Currently, this invalidates all pages of requests for a reference;
    in the future, it can be made more efficient.
+This is dona as ref-{reference}.
 4. Invalidating a user's metadata (range requests, head requests, etc).
+This is done as pkey-meta-{pkey}.

 Cache tags are generated on both ingestion and request of an event.
 On ingestion, we generate cache tags for an event and purge them from the cache.
 On request,